gvwilson/sys-tutorial/pages/index.md

     -   First chunk of reply is standard HTTP response with lots of headers, including length (in bytes) of content
     -   Second chunk is content
+-   You can see why we use `requests`, right?

 <!-- ---------------------------------------------------------------- -->
 [% section_break class="topic" title="Secure Sockets" %]